Lydia-England/ncl-tools/README.md

 ## Python Virtual Environment
 ---
 Python documentation on how to create a virtual environment with `venv` can be found [here](https://docs.python.org/3/library/venv.html).
+Information on installing packages with `pip` in a virtual environment can be found [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 ## Vim